Master of Arts in Teaching - FAQ

 How long will it take me to complete UCM’s MAT program?

-Most MAT students, who are working professionals, will complete their degree and certification in about two years while continuing to work.
+Most MAT students, who are working professionals, will complete their degree in one and a half to three years.
 Once you have chosen your area of concentration, UCM can outline a program and timeline to fit your needs.

 What is the cost of pursuing a Master of Arts in Teaching?